Artists in Provence: Ceramics and Pottery

 Ceramics and Pottery Fairs

-Formed in 1986, Terres de Provence Céramistes & Potiers en Provence Alpes Côte-d’Azur now includes more than half the professional potters in the Provence, Alpes, Côte d’Azur region with 120+ workshops in the region’s six departments.
-In addition, they organize dedicated pottery markets on most weekends, running from April through October.
-There is an interactive map on their website with workshops throughout the region.
+Formed in 1986, Terres de Provence Céramistes & Potiers en Provence Alpes Côte-d’Azur now comprises more than half of the professional potters in the Provence, Alpes, Côte d’Azur region, with over 120 workshops in the region’s six departments.
+Additionally, they host dedicated pottery markets on most weekends, from April through October.
+Their website features an interactive map with workshops located throughout the region.

 Not Far from Provence